 - Add half of the dry ingredients and gently fold them in with the spatula.
 The best way to fold is to scrape around the edges of the bowl in one stroke, then cut through the center of the batter.
 Repeat until mixed.
 Fold in all the buttermilk, then fold in the remaining dry ingredients.
 Be careful not to overmix, but be sure there are no white lumps or streaks in the batter.

-- Let the cakes cool for 10 minutes in the pans, then remove from the pans and let cool completely on wire racks, about 45 minutes to 1 hour.
+- Let them cool for 10 minutes in the pans, then remove from the pans and let cool completely on wire racks, about 45 minutes to 1 hour.

 Decorating the Cake (10 minutes)

-- Slowly peel the parchment paper off of the cakes, being careful not to crack the soft cakes.
+- Slowly and carefully peel the parchment paper off of the cakes.

 - Set one cake on a large, flat plate and spread a layer of icing on top.
 Repeat with the following two layers.